 The Green Group is a student club that meets monthly to make connections between ECTC populations and the community via education, research, and activities promoting environmental/green awareness and sustainable development.

 This club is currently inactive, however interested students may contact Professor Chuck Spataro for more information.

 The Heartland Review features poetry, prose, art.
 ECTC students, faculty, staff, alumni and community members may submit original fiction, poetry, art.

 Intramural activities are encouraged for both full-time and part-time students.
 Sufficient interest by students and faculty in past years has led to participation in such events as beach volleyball, 3-on-3 basketball, chess, checkers, video gaming and flag football events.
-For more information on intramural activities contact the Student Affairs office in room 102 ATB.
+For more information on intramural activities contact Chuck Spataro in room 129 RPC.

 The Kentucky Association of Nursing Students is a pre-professional organization for students currently enrolled in the Registered Nursing program or with a declared major of Associate Degree Nursing.
 KANS meets monthly.

 The Kentucky Education Association Student Program (KEASP) is for teacher education students.
 Membership benefits include such things as subscriptions to professional journals, professional development opportunities, community service opportunities, scholarship opportunities, a $1 million professional liability policy, networking opportunities, and future discounts on full time teacher membership to KEA.
 The local joint ECTC/WKU chapter is very active at providing local professional development and community service opportunities to members.

 This is an International honor society specifically for two-year colleges dedicated to encourage scholarship, leadership and service.
 Membership is by invitation to students based on grade point average achieved on college work (3.5 Cumulative GPA after 12 college hours), character and citizenship.
 Phi Theta Kappa meets Wednesdays at 12:00 noon in room 112 of the Administration (ADM) building.